GabiArrieta/GabiArrieta/README.md

 </p>

 ### Hi there, I'm Gabi! 👋
-<h3 align="center">I'm software developer, a proactive person committed to do what I propose</h3>
+<h3 align="center">I'm a software developer, a proactive person committed to do what I propose</h3>
 <h3 align="center">with a big motivation to learn new technologies and improve my knowledge.</h3>

 - 🔭 I’m currently working on **Javascript / Node / Typescript**